firefly-iii/docs/docs/docs/references/faq/data-importer/install.md

 }
 ```

-## Internal Server Error

-This is a very generic error.
-Can you get some logs and dive into the issue?

 ## Response header name contains invalid characters, aborting request

 Happens to some Apache servers when they are not configured correctly.
 Set `LOG_LEVEL=emergency`.

 ## I get an error about openssl\_pkey\_export?

 It means your machine has no proper configuration file for OpenSSL, or it cannot be found.
 Please check out [this GitHub issue](https://github.com/firefly-iii/firefly-iii/issues/1384) for tips and tricks.

-## No matching DirectoryIndex

-Validate Apache looks for public/index.php

-## Other errors?

-Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/).